Lčovice: Geography

 Lčovice is located about 15 km northwest of Prachatice and 47 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
-The highest point is a contour line on the northern border of the municipal territory at 760 m above sea level.
+The highest point is at 760 m above sea level.
 The Volyňka river flows through the municipality.

 The built-up area of the village consists of two urbanistically separated parts.
 The upper part is spread over a hill, and the lower part is situated in the valley of the Volyňka.